Flundrahn/web-api-integration-testing/README.md

 Easy!

-The next thing we do is override the `CreateHost` method, inside this method we do four things.
+The next thing we do is override the `CreateHost` method, inside this method we do five things.

 1. Set the environment to "Testing".
 This could be used inside the API for conditional behavior.
 2. In ConfigureServices we find and remove the normal database context,